 (Also referred to as Charitable IRA Rollover Gifts)

 Did you know the gift of a Qualified Charitable Distribution (QCD) benefits donors aged 70½ and up?

 The Qualified Charitable Distribution is an excellent way to show your support for Princeton AlumniCorps and receive tax benefits in return.
 As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.

 - You must be 70½ or older at the time of gift.

-- Transfers must be made directly from a traditional IRA account by your IRA administrator to Princeton AlumniCorps.
+- Distributions must be made directly from a traditional IRA account by your IRA administrator to Princeton AlumniCorps.

-- Gifts must be outright.
+- Gifts must be outright, meaning they go directly to Princeton AlumniCorps.
 Distributions to donor-advised funds or life-income arrangements such as charitable remainder trusts and charitable gift annuities do not qualify.

-- Count towards your required minimum distribution for the year in which you made the gift.
+- The gift counts toward your required minimum distribution for the year in which you made the gift.

-John is 71 wants to make a contribution to Princeton AlumniCorps.
-He has $500,000 in his IRA and he wants the contribution to be $20,000.
-He can authorize the administrator of his IRA to transfer $20,000 to Princeton AlumniCorps.
-Because the IRA Charitable Transfer is excluded from income, John will not be eligible for a charitable income tax deduction but he still receives tax savings.
-The $20,000 distributed to Princeton AlumniCorps will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to charity.
+John is 71 years old and wants to make a gift to Princeton AlumniCorps.
+He has $500,000 in his IRA and wants to gift $20,000.
+He can authorize the administrator of his IRA to distribute $20,000 to Princeton AlumniCorps.
+Because the IRA Qualified Charitable Distribution is excluded from income, John will not be eligible for a charitable income tax deduction — but he still receives tax savings.
+The $20,000 distributed to Princeton AlumniCorps will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to the organization.